LaurenceRooks/wendoverhoa/docs/setup/GitHubWorkflowStrategy.md

    - We use caching for dependencies to speed up workflow execution.
    - This reduces build times and resource usage.

+4. **Security Scanning Integration**:
+   - We rely entirely on GitHub's default CodeQL setup for security scanning.
+   - We've removed custom CodeQL workflows to avoid conflicts.
+   - This ensures seamless integration with GitHub's security features.

 ## Best Practices

 1. **Always Create Pull Requests**: